 I still get The Doubts about every 2 months.
 You look at your work and think “ this is RIDICULOUS!!!
 What am I DOING?
 I’ve really lost it this time.”

 And some-times it’s true!
 You have, in fact, gone down a very bad road, for months, and it’s time to retrace your steps that bit older and wiser.
-3 steps forward, 2 steps back.
+Three steps forward, two steps back.
 Call in colleagues and get some sugar-less feed-back to help to see your way forward.
 And be ready to return the favour.

 Or Type 2 Doubts where you walk in the Studio and think “What?
 Make sculpture?
 Me?!I can’t do THAT!?”
 The blank mind, empty hands…has your Muse and your Talent run off together and left you useless for ever?